Child Safety Officer Fixed Term Employment Register

 More Information?

-For more information on the duties and opportunities, please contact our Recruitment Consultants via email: candidate.info@decyp.tas.gov.au who will liaise with you.
+For more information on the duties and opportunities, please contact Department for Education, Children and Young People, HR Recruitment and Employment via phone +61 3 6165 6285 or email recruitment@decyp.tas.gov.au

 How to Apply: